luanmuniz/coding-challenge-data-import-scaffolding/README.md

 # What is this

-This is a scaffolding for you to get started quickly on Portchain's coding challenge.
+This is a scaffolding project for you to get started quickly on Portchain's coding challenge.
 It is built with the following technologies in mind:
 - Sequelize connected to PostgreSQL
 - NodeJS + Typescript on the backend